 Northern Territory Art Trails Guide – Alice Springs to Darwin

 Road tripping the Territory Art Trails is an opportunity to immerse in the oldest living culture on Earth.
 The canvas of the Northern Territory is as vibrant as it is vast.
-As it unfurls before you on the 1500 km drive from Alice Springs to Darwin, there is an urge to connect to the land, its people and their traditions.
+As it unfurls before you on the 1,500km drive from Alice Springs to Darwin, there’s an urge to connect to the land, its people and their traditions.